Quick start guide

 not been filtered, normalized, integrated, clustered, etc.; and a

-object, which is the final,
+final Seurat object, which is the final,

-object that results from completing and
+processed Seurat object that results from completing and

 accepting a preprocess workflow.
-Both Seurat
+Both Seurat objects are

 accessible for external scRNA-seq analysis via the pluto